SquareHook/2Mean/README.md

 }
 ```

+There is also a file drop component that can be used similarly to the
+file select.
+This component is demoed on the edit user page.

 ## Add Menu item:
 inside of app-client/module-name/config create a file called menu.json
 below is an example menu object for the articles module